 Considering how many natural areas are in the state, it should come as no surprise that tons of amazing animals make themselves at home in Montana.
 In fact, we’re betting you’ll see several critters when you visit state parks and national parks.

-That said, those who want to see as many animals as possible should head to Medicine Lake National Wildlife Refuge, Lee Metcalf National Wildlife Refuge, and Red Rock Lakes National Wildlife Refuge.
+If you want to see as many animals as possible, head to Medicine Lake National Wildlife Refuge, Lee Metcalf National Wildlife Refuge, and Red Rock Lakes National Wildlife Refuge.

 Family-Friendly Activities and Attractions

-Hoping to take the kids to Montana too?
+Hoping to take the kids to Montana?
 They’re going to love all of the attractions mentioned so far.
-That said, they will also love the museums, historical sites, and the kids-friendly options listed below.
-Whether you’re visiting Kalispell, Missoula, or someplace else entirely, one of these family-friendly attractions should be on your itinerary.
+They will also love the museums, historical sites, and kid-friendly options listed below.
+Whether you’re visiting Kalispell, Missoula, or someplace else entirely, add one of these family-friendly attractions to your itinerary.

 Historical Sites and Museums